Chirag-ahir/My-SQL-All-Basic/README.md

 >Sample Database for practice : <a href = "https://github.com/harsha547/ClassicModels-Database-Queries/blob/master/database.sql" target="_blank" > Click Here </a>

+What is Table ?<br>
+A table is a Database object that is composed of rows and columns and contains related data.

 What is Data ?<br>
 Data is defined as facts or figures, or information that's stored in or used by a computer.